marlanamc/time-map/todo/thefinalstretch.md

 These three statements are true:

 - [ ] I can orient myself in time quickly
-- [ ] I can add and see tasks without friction
+- [ ] I can add and see intentions without friction
 - [ ] The app feels calm, not demanding

 **Everything else is v1.1.**